containers/podman/docs/podman-create.1.md

 Set environment variables

 This option allows you to specify arbitrary environment variables that are available for the process that will be launched inside of the container.
+If you specify a environment variable without a value, podman will check the host environment for a value or set the environment to "".
+See **Environment** note below for precedence.

+**--env-host**=*true|false*

+Use host environment inside of the container.
+See **Environment** note below for precedence.

 **--env-file**=*file*

-Read in a line delimited file of environment variables
+Read in a line delimited file of environment variables.
+See **Environment** note below for precedence.

 **--expose**=*port*